-On May 11, 2020, the Board staff (except at-risk employees who are working from home) returned to the office full-time.
+The Board staff (except higher-risk employees who are working from home) returned to the office full-time in early May.
 Staff is social distancing and wearing face coverings when social distancing is not possible.
-The office remains closed to visitors, but documents can be sent by mail, email, fax, or left in the dropbox in the hall.
+The Board office remains closed to visitors, but documents can be sent by mail, email, fax, or left in the dropbox in the hall.

 CPA Exam Candidates

 Testing for the CPA Examination in the US resumed on May 1, 2020.
 Visit Prometric’s site openings list to see which sites are open.
 Please monitor NASBA’s Twitter posts and website and Prometric’s site for updates.
 Please review Prometric’s Test Center policies before your appointment.
 Because of COVID-19, Prometric is providing test-takers with paper and pen instead of the laminated noteboards.

-06/18/2020 UPDATE: The expiration date for Exam section credits expiring April 1, 2020, through December 30, 2020, has been extended to December 31, 2020.
+Section Credits: The expiration date for Exam section credits expiring April 1, 2020, through December 30, 2020, has been extended to December 31, 2020.
 For example, if a section credit expired on May 18, 2020, the new expiration date is December 31, 2020.
 NASBA is updating/has updated the expiration dates.
-Please email your questions about the NTS and section credit extensions to Phyllis Elliott, Exam Specialist, at email@example.com.
+Please email your questions about the section credit extension to Phyllis Elliott, the Board’s Exam Specialist.